metio/terraform-provider-k8s/docs/data-sources/camel_apache_org_integration_v1_manifest.md

 - `exec` (Attributes) Exec specifies the action to take. (see [below for nested schema](#nestedatt--spec--template--spec--containers--lifecycle--pre_stop--exec))
 - `http_get` (Attributes) HTTPGet specifies the http request to perform. (see [below for nested schema](#nestedatt--spec--template--spec--containers--lifecycle--pre_stop--http_get))
+- `sleep` (Attributes) Sleep represents the duration that the container should sleep before being terminated. (see [below for nested schema](#nestedatt--spec--template--spec--containers--lifecycle--pre_stop--sleep))
 - `tcp_socket` (Attributes) Deprecated.
 TCPSocket is NOT supported as a LifecycleHandler and kept for the backward compatibility.
 There are no validation of this field and lifecycle hooks will fail in runtime when tcp handler is specified. (see [below for nested schema](#nestedatt--spec--template--spec--containers--lifecycle--pre_stop--tcp_socket))

 <a id="nestedatt--spec--template--spec--containers--lifecycle--pre_stop--exec"></a>